jbchouinard/onepassvault/README.md

 ## Security

-This was developed for my personal use for homelab projects.
-I've attempted to make the tool fairly secure, e.g. secrets are never saved to disk or environment variables, but I make no guarantees.
+This tool was developed for my personal use and experimentation.
+I've tried to make the tool as secure as possible, e.g. secrets are never saved to disk or environment variables, but it is not battle-tested.

 ## Installation